ced-kwong29/ced-kwong29/README.md

 # 💫About Me :
-I am currently an 4th year undergraduate majoring in Computer Science at University of California, Irvine and also working as Backend Developer Intern at a startup called developerDB.
+I am a recent Computer Science graduate from University of California, Irvine and also working as Backend Developer Intern at a startup called developerDB.

 ## 🌐Socials